bentan1020/innerMosaic/README.md

 8. In terminal, do `flask --app app.py --debug run`

 ## Port forwarding for routes:
+Set up your ports in VSCode like the following
 ![Screenshot 2023-11-05 at 6 56 02 PM](https://github.com/bentan1020/innerMosaic/assets/73725152/3d892de2-532c-41cf-9742-7e3483a07204)

-Set up your ports in VSCode like the following
+## Notes/Challenges:
+- the 'web' folder is a sales page for our app
+- the 'ai' folder trains an AI model mounted in Collab Notebook
+- mobile and backend serves as an entry way